Maxihau/Cocktail-Ordering/readme.md

 # Cocktail ordering via Discord
 The Cocktail Ordering system simplifies order processing through Discord, directing requests to the CPEE tool for order fulfillment.
 In instances where CPEE services are unavailable, the system intelligently queues orders.
-On the service end, the CPEE tool processes orders meeting specific criteria, with unmatched requests similarly queued until service availability.
+On the service end, the CPEE tool processes orders meeting specific criteria, with unmatched requests similarly queued until the next order.

 # Table of Contents
 1. [Usage](#usage)